 Ambient air temperature conditions must be perfect for the heartworm larvae to first survive in the mosquito, and then under the dog's skin during stages L-1 thru to L-4 of development.

-During larvae development within the mosquito, the ambient air temperature must remain above 57 degrees Fahrenheit - day and night.
+During larvae development within the mosquito, the ambient air temperature must remain above 57 degrees Fahrenheit - day and night for a minimum of two weeks.
 If at any time during this stage in the larva's life, the temperature drops below 57 degrees F, development of the larvae is stopped and must start all over again if and when the temperature increases.
 The larvae must reach the L-3 development stage before it can infest a dog.

 At stage L-3 of development heartworm larva are left in a tiny droplet of mosquito saliva which is deposited next to the mosquito bite location on the dogs skin.